LamaAni/postgres-xl-helm/README.md

 [Postgres-XL](https://www.postgres-xl.org/) is an all-purpose fully ACID open source multi node scalable SQL database solution, based on [PostgreSQL](https://www.postgresql.org/).

-This chart is based upon the wonderful docker postgres-xl image here: https://github.com/pavouk-0/postgres-xl-docker
+This chart allows for creating a multi container, multi process, distributed database using Postgres-XL.
+It is based upon the wonderful docker postgres-xl docker image here: https://github.com/pavouk-0/postgres-xl-docker, where you can also find a graph description of the cluster configuration.

 #### Important note
 If using this chart as a database, please make sure you read the sections about persistence, backup and restore.